charanasu46/Regression-Analysis-Project/README.md

 # hello-world
-This is a regression analysis project using R on cooling load vs various factors affecting it.
+This is a project to analyze the effect of various structural parameters of a building on cooling load of a building by using multiple regression analysis techniques.